 Designed for future teachers, will expand your employment opportunities by adding a second field of teaching to your credentials.

-Dr. Sheila Simons has been a faculty member in the Department Health Studies for nearly 25 years.
+Dr. Sheila Simons has been a faculty member in the Department Health Promotion for nearly 25 years.
 Recently she has taken on the role of the Graduate Coordinator for the program's new M.S. in Health Promotion and Leadership.
 Dr. Simons is a terrific role model and mentor to junior faculty.
 What is really extraordinary is that she has become this superb teaching professional, while still providing extensive service to the university, her college, her department and community, and maintaining an enviable research agenda.
 Dr. Simons was also instrumental in the development of the department's new Emergency Management and Disaster Preparedness option.

 Her collegiality, generosity of spirit, and positive impact on her students, the university and community at large are unsurpassed.
 We are pleased that Dr. Simons has been named the department's first faculty member to be highlighted.

-The internship experience is a vital component in the overall professional preparation of students in the Health Studies major at Eastern Illinois University with the Community Health, Health Administration, and First Responder options.
+The internship experience is a vital component in the overall professional preparation of students in the Health Promotion major at Eastern Illinois University with the Community Health, Health Administration, and First Responder options.
 From local agencies, to state and national associations, and international settings, the internship is designed to provide the student with professional work experiences beyond the classroom.

 The student teaching experience takes place in settings ranging from home town schools to multicultural national and international settings.
-From classroom observation to small group teaching, and finally student teaching, Health Studies students receive many opportunities to develop into school health teachers.
+From classroom observation to small group teaching, and finally student teaching, Health Promotion students receive many opportunities to develop into school health teachers.

-From the first moment students enter the Department of Health Studies to their time as a professional in the field, faculty members are dedicated to providing the resources and assistance to help students succeed.
+From the first moment students enter the Department of Health Promotion to their time as a professional in the field, faculty members are dedicated to providing the resources and assistance to help students succeed.
 Through these faculty-mentored experiences, students are equipped with the latest concepts, theory, and best practices in the health studies profession and an ability to think critically in an ever-changing global society.
 A few of the specific examples of the Department’s faculty-mentored experiences include:

 Faculty work with students in conducting contemporary research and creative activities.
 Students have the opportunity to present their research at local, state, and national conferences.